shivannis/xandr-docs-public/xandr-docs/articles/invest/run-rich-media-creatives-on-mobile-inventory.md

 ## MRAID-certified

 Creatives that are MRAID-certified may serve on external mobile supply sources.
-During the Xandr creative audit process, MRAID creatives with expandable characteristics will only be flagged with the MRAID technical attribute and not with the expandable technical attribute.
+During the Microsoft Advertising creative audit process, MRAID creatives with expandable characteristics will only be flagged with the MRAID technical attribute and not with the expandable technical attribute.

 ## Non-MRAID-certified